thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_19.md

 ### 9. KEY QUOTES

-* **"The Biden Administration's transportation policies are making it harder for Americans to get where they need to go, and they are making transportation more expensive." (p.
-644)**  This quote reflects Furchtgott-Roth's opposition to the Biden Administration's approach to transportation policy.
+* **"The Biden Administration's transportation policies are making it harder for Americans to get where they need to go, and they are making transportation more expensive." <sup>(644)</sup>**  This quote reflects Furchtgott-Roth's opposition to the Biden Administration's approach to transportation policy.
-* **"The government should play a limited role in regulating the transportation industry." (p.
-646)**  This quote highlights the chapter's emphasis on free markets and deregulation.
+* **"The government should play a limited role in regulating the transportation industry." <sup>(646)</sup>**  This quote highlights the chapter's emphasis on free markets and deregulation.
-* **"We need to reduce the DOT's role in funding and regulating transportation projects." (p.
-652)**  This quote reveals the chapter's desire to shrink the DOT.
+* **"We need to reduce the DOT's role in funding and regulating transportation projects." <sup>(652)</sup>**  This quote reveals the chapter's desire to shrink the DOT.
 * **"We need to roll back the Biden Administration's fuel economy standards for automobiles.
-These standards are too stringent and are driving up the cost of cars." (p.
-659)**  This quote reflects the chapter's skepticism towards climate action and its support for the auto industry.
+These standards are too stringent and are driving up the cost of cars." <sup>(659)</sup>**  This quote reflects the chapter's skepticism towards climate action and its support for the auto industry.
 * **"We need to revoke California's waiver under the Clean Air Act.
-This waiver allows California to set its own emissions standards for vehicles, which is unfair to other states." (p.
-662)**  This quote reveals the chapter's opposition to state-level environmental regulations.
+This waiver allows California to set its own emissions standards for vehicles, which is unfair to other states." <sup>(662)</sup>**  This quote reveals the chapter's opposition to state-level environmental regulations.

 ### 10. SUMMARY & SIGNIFICANCE